BA English Literature and American Studies / Overview

 AAB, including Grade A in English Literature, or English Language and Literature (ie not English Language alone).

 - Typical International Baccalaureate offer

-35 points overall (core points accepted), with 6,6,5 at Higher Level (including 6 in English Literature).
+35 points overall.
+6,6,5 in Higher Level subjects (including 6 in English Literature)

 - How to apply

 - Study at a university ranked 3rd in the UK for American Studies (Complete University Guide 2019) and 7th in the UK for English Language and Literature (QS World University Rankings 2019).

 - Explore the rich literary history and current creative scene of Manchester - a recently designated UNESCO City of Literature.

 - Study more than 1,000 years of writing in English, engaging with literary and cultural theory, studying texts in their historical contexts and reflecting on different cultures and traditions.